 To make the subject more accessible to students, language teachers have developed different methods of teaching grammar.
 While some teachers focus on grammar as a set of forms and rules, others are influenced by theoretical work on the difference between language acquisition and language learning.

-No matter what the style of teaching is, the lesson plans listed below can be a big help in teaching grammar.
+No matter what your style of teaching is, the lesson plans listed here can be a big help in teaching grammar.

 Elementary School Grammar Lesson Plans